6. Process data

 Processing data

-2. Choose one of the fitting scheme listed.
-In the Reference a description of each fitting scheme is enclosed.
+2. Choose one of the fitting schemes listed.
+In the Reference, a description of each fitting scheme is enclosed.

 3. Processing data will apply the specified fitting method on the raw data and create a new table containing the results, the processed data.
 You can switch between these two by pressing the tabs in the data viewer table.